madirish/hector/README.md

 # About HECTOR

-HECTOR is an open source initiative sponsored by the University of Pennsylvania School of Arts & Sciences (SAS).
-At SAS we are deeply committed to increasing the security posture of every organization by sharing our security discoveries.
+HECTOR is an open source initiative originally sponsored by the University of Pennsylvania School of Arts & Sciences (SAS).
+The HECTOR developers are deeply committed to increasing the security posture of every organization by sharing our security discoveries.
 We believe that a safer and more secure internet environment begins with informed security decisions and with sharing security knowledge with others.
 We are deeply grateful for all of the contributors to the software that lies at the heart of the HECTOR platform including other open source projects like NMAP, OSSEC, and more.
 How Does it Work?

 HECTOR is a powerful, extensible, framework for security intelligence data gathering, analysis and sharing.
 HECTOR is based on a stable MySQL database back end with a PHP powered web accessible interface.
 HECTOR gathers security data from a number of sources including: